 Add 0.3 g of L-α-phosphatidylcholine from soybean to 10 mL of 20 mM Tris-HCl pH 8.0 with 1 mM DTT.

-Sonicate the liposome with 1 s pulse interval for 1 min, pause for 1 min, and repeat until the solution becomes transparent yellow.
+Put the liposome on ice, and sonicate with 1 s pulse interval for 1 min, pause for 1 min, and repeat until the solution becomes transparent yellow.

 Aliquot the liposomes, freeze in liquid nitrogen and store at -80 °C until used.